developer-advocacy-dremio/definitive-guide-to-apache-iceberg/Chapter 7/developer_env.md

 - `docker-compose up flink-taskmanager` this will open up a flink instance acting as a task manager

 - `docker-compose up dremio` will create an instance of dremio accessible at localhost:9047

+## Tear Down

+- To turn off all the containers run `docker-compose down`

+- To turn off one container at a time run `docker-compose down container_name` using the same names from the startup section.